Black Pioneers in the world of Opera

 If Leontyne Price defined the essence of a prima donna, Grace Bumbry, a singer who combined talent with dramatic flair, further shaped its meaning.
-Her artistic self assurance may be traced to her childhood in St Louis she lead the protected life of a fragile gifted child.
-Aware of Grace’s talent and its implications, her parents taught their daughter early that special talent deserved special care.
+Her artistic self assurance may be traced to her childhood in St Louis, where she lead the protected life of a fragile gifted child.
+Aware of Grace’s talent and its implications, her parents taught their daughter early on that special talent deserved special care.
 Bumbry describes her childhood as falling somewhere between poor and middle class.
 At seventeen Bumbry sang for her idol Marian Anderson and was awe-struck.
-Anderson was impressed and said ‘She has a magnificent voice of great beauty’ Anderson’s manager Sol Hurok kept an eye on Bumbry’s career from then on and years later worked with her.
+Anderson was impressed and said ‘She has a magnificent voice of great beauty’.
+Anderson’s manager Sol Hurok kept an eye on Bumbry’s career from then on and years later they worked together.

 In Germany there was much controversy as Bumbry was due to perform in Wagner’s Tannhauser in Bayreuth.
 There had never been a black performer at Bayreuth.
 But Wieland Wagner said ‘my grandfather did not write for skin colours he wrote for vocal colours.’
 After the performance in July 1961 Bumbry commanded forty two curtain calls during a thirty minute ovation.

 Although many thought Bumbry’s appearance might herald a new era of black voices at Bayreuth, the next black singer to perform there was bass baritone Simon Estes in a 1978 production ofThe Flying Dutchman.